kuldeep-tolia/Numerical_Methods_Codes/Transient_Heat_Conduction/readme.md

 $$\frac{\partial T}{\partial t} = \alpha \frac{\partial^2 T}{\partial x^2} + S(x), 0 \leq x \leq L$$
 -> The initial and boundary conditions are $T(x,0) = 0$, $T(0,t) = 0$, and $T(L,t)=T_{steady}(L)$.
 Taking $\alpha = 1$, $L=15$ and $S(x) = -(x^2-4x +2) e^{-x}$.
 The exact steady solution is
 $$T_{steady}(x) = x^2 e^{-x}$$
--> Solve the equation to steady state
+-> Solve the equation to steady state on a uniform grid with a grid spacing of $\Delta x = 1,0.1$ and employing a time step of $\Delta t =  0.005$.
+For time advancement, Explicit Euler, Implict Euler and Crank-Nicolson methods are used along with second-order central difference scheme for spatial derivative.
+-> The exact and numerical solutions are compared along with the variation of error in 1-norm.